LED Light Therapy Melbourne

 Unlike laser or IPL, LED light therapy (or LED phototherapy) is non-invasive and non-thermal, and hence requires no recovery time after treatments.
 LED light therapy involves the use of continuous light rather than pulses of light, and it does not use UV rays.

-Different wavelengths of LED can be used to target various skin conditions from acne to ageing skin.
+Different wavelengths of LED can be used to target various skin conditions from pigmentation, redness, skin laxity and general skin ageing concerns.
 Each wavelength will penetrate a different depth and have a different effect on the skin.
 If you suffer from persistent acne, rosacea or signs of ageing you may wish to inquire about LED light therapy.

 LED light therapy should be differentiated from photodynamic therapy.
 Although both use LED light on the skin, photodynamic therapy requires pre-treatment of the skin with aminolevulenic acid (ALA) and this significantly changes the light reaction in the skin.
 Photodynamic therapy has significant recovery periods, unlike LED light therapy which requires no downtime.